mortang2410/dotfiles/README.md

 ----
 Run "open" to open in Finder.
 Use `fish_add_path` to add to `$PATH` (I had to add $GOPATH/bin for Go).
 Press `C-E` or `<Esc>-e` to edit prompt in editor.
 Press `<super>-<left>` to move back in dir history.
 My own functions: use `mant <command>` to open man page in Skim, and `abrew` to replace `brew` (adding `arch -arm64` to `brew`).

-I also made F2 in finder open iterm2.
+I hardcoded cursor shape `line` by `printf "\e[6 q"` in the fish_prompt.

 Check `bind | rg fzf`  to see the binding in fish with fzf.
 Fish does not allow auto-completing hidden files (stubborn author).
 So fzf is the next best.

 Misc
 ----
 Helix is awesome. `clipboard-yank` is nice.
+I also made F2 in finder open iterm2. iterm2's preferences is stored in `~/Library/Preferences` like other programs.
+I changed "dimming for inactive panes" for `nnn`.

 Remember that for reverse search to work in LyX we need to start lyxserver by specifying lyxpipe in path preferences.